 You no doubt already know your customers are keen to eat natural foods these days - and they’d be hard-pressed to find one as pure as butter.

-Butter’s flavour is near-impossible to imitate because its complex combination of flavour compounds occur naturally.
+Butter’s flavor is near-impossible to imitate because its complex combination of flavor compounds occur naturally.

-Some of those compounds are only released when heated, giving cooking and baking the buttery flavour consumers know and love.
+Some of those compounds are only released when heated, giving cooking and baking the buttery flavor consumers know and love.

-These differences between butter and margarine come down to the processes in which each are made.
+These stark differences between butter and margarine come down to the ways in which they’re made.

 Butter is made from cream derived from milk – and nothing else.
 It’s really that simple.
-And with the aid of modern machines, the traditional butter-making process has become faster with a more consistent production, which in turn means a more consistent product for you to create with in your own kitchen or bakery.
+And with the aid of modern machines, the traditional butter-making process has become faster, with a more consistent production, which in turn means a more consistent product for you to create with in your own kitchen or bakery.

 Margarine is made from vegetable oil that has gone through a hydrogenation process, resulting in the presence of unhealthy trans fats.
-It also has to be artificially coloured and flavoured.
+It also has to be artificially colored and flavored.